neumino/neumino.github.io/movies.md

-### The Binge
+### I&#39;m Thinking of Ending Things
-*Released on 2020-08-28, vote average 6*
+*Released on 2020-08-28, vote average 6.7*

-In the not-so-distant future, all drinking and drugs have been made completely illegal by the government, except for one night a year.
-High school seniors Griffin, Hags, and Andrew make a pilgrimage to get to the best party in town where all their dreams will come true.
-They will have to avoid their crazed principal, violent siblings, and the wild animals roaming the streets.
+Nothing is as it seems when a woman experiencing misgivings about her new boyfriend joins him on a road trip to meet his parents at their remote farm.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/qg3ZjDFZaIw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/cDTg62vsV4U?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>